-Exercise benefits found for pregnancies with high blood pressureNovember 16th, 2012 in Health /
+Exercise benefits found for pregnancies with high blood pressureNovember 16, 2012 in Medicine & Health / Health

 Contrary to popular thought, regular exercise before and during pregnancy could have beneficial effects for women that develop high blood pressure during gestation, human physiology professor Jeff Gilbert said, summarizing a new study by his research team that appears in the December issue of Hypertension, a journal of the American Heart Association.